johannesippen/johannesippen.com/_posts/2017-05-24-larry-clark.md

 > “When you're young, not much matters.
 When you find something that you care about, then that's all you got.”

 When I first heard about "Kids", the movie was expected to be a scandal.
 I well remember the headline at that time: "«Kids» is too hard for kids".
-When I got my hands on the VHS a bit later (I was still too young to see in the cinema), I was blown away.
+When I got my hands on the VHS a bit later (I was still too young to see in the cinema), it blew me away.
 What I expected was sex, drugs and filth.
 What I saw looked real, authentic.
 Not like the typical 25-year-olds in GAP fashion that would play teenagers on TV.
-Instead of shallow conversations and pretty pictures, "Kids" opened a whole new world to me, a window into skateboard subculture that I didn't know about.
+Instead of shallow conversations and pretty pictures, "Kids" opened a whole new world to me.
+A window into skateboard subculture that I didn't know about.

-Lots of this is clearly owed to the fact that most of it was real: The locations, the dialogues and even the characters weren’t made up by big studio bosses, but were taken directly from the hood.
+Lots of this is owed to the fact that most of it was real: The locations, the dialogues and even the characters weren’t made up by big studio bosses.
+They were taken from the hood.
 Chloë Sevigny and Michelle Rodriguez weren't famous actresses back than, but friends of Harmony Korine, the skaterboy who wrote the script for the movie.
-"Kids" wasn't a video project made by bored teenagers on their DV Cams – it was merely the genius work of photographer Larry Clark.
+"Kids" wasn't a video project made by bored teenagers on their DV Cams – it was merely the amazing work of photographer Larry Clark.

-Already famous for a dark portrait of his hometown Tulsa, Larry Clark was 50 years old when he got into filmmaking.
+Already gained a bit of fame as a photographer, Larry Clark was 50 years old when he got into filmmaking.
 He learned how to ride a skateboard just prior to the movie, getting him in contact with the subculture.

 Can you imagine a middle-aged man on a skateboard, holding a film camera?
 I call this dedication.
 And also the secret to Clark’s authentic view on a topic that he doesn’t own.
 It is this kind of ruthlessness that I find extremely inspiring about Larry Clark, especially when it comes to my own work as a designer.